 The use of the CRM system is what helps you understand your client better.
 Incorporate post-call automation, which means that once you have an enjoyable conversation with your client, speak about the benefit they will have from your services.

 The best part of a sales call is your client is not in front of you, use this as an advantage to leverage your sales pitch on them.
 Try to have a subtle conversation, introduce yourself but do not let them judge you with it.

-If you will open up to them like a soda bottle, once the fizz is gone, you’re nothing but carbonated water.
+If you will open to them like a soda bottle, once the fizz is gone, you’re nothing but carbonated water.

 Keep them guessing and keep them asking for more.
 There should be a hook in your voice, call & sales pitch.

-There is a lot of information that goes in with the client, where does he work, what is his job, is he really in need of the service.
+There is a lot of information that goes in with the client, where does he work, what is his job, is really in need of the service.
 This is called the customer or buyer persona and you have to go through this first.

 Do Your Homework First

 Do not make calls just for the sake of it.
 Study about your client, especially in B2B, learn increasingly about your client’s business before dialing their number.